jkenda/aback/README.md

 The compiler first output an assembly file and then compile it to machine code with [FASM](https://flatassembler.net/download.php), so you'll have to have it installed.

-You can add the option `-r` after the path to run the compiled binary directly after the execution.
+You can add the option `-r` after the path to run the compiled binary directly after the compilation.
 Example:

 ```